By: Scott Orsey

 Watch a version of Tony Seba’s talk here.

-In community child health circles, we have a wicked problem.
+In community child health circles, we have a wicked problem when it comes to investing in child health.
 We know that interventions addressing social needs demonstrably improve health outcomes and ultimately reduce the cost of our health system.
 Because we know this, we want to install programs that address these concerns, but our society doesn’t do a good job of funding these interventions so they are not universally accessible.
 How do we pay for them?
 That’s a sticky challenge.

 To the casual observer, there could be a business case here somewhere.
 We could tally up the intervention costs and compare them to the benefits.
 Performing the right mathematical calculations, this information would produce an estimate of Return on Investment (ROI).
 If the ROI is high enough, then we can make the case to invest in the intervention and reap the rewards sometime in the future.